SafouaneM/Genshin-Web-App/README.md

 - [] Wish generator

-- [] User can look for characters
+- [] User can search for characters

-- [] User can filter on character traits (elements, occupation etc.)
+- [] User can filter and search on character traits (elements, occupation etc.)

 - [] Keep track of how many enemies you've encountered, and then have an option to check if you killed them.
 You can also write down if they drop good loot